compache11/compache11/README.md

 - 👋 Hi, I’m @compache11
 - 👀 I’m interested in learning about computer science and programming to change careers.
-I am currently a constitutional, human rights and legal policy lawyer.
+I am currently a government employee.
 - 🌱 I’m currently learning CS50 for Lawyers.
 - 💞️ I’m looking to collaborate on starter projects.
 - 📫 How to reach me - please message me here.